Classes from the library

 EndNote and Zotero are reference management tools.
 These tools are good for organizing literature for your studies or research.
 You build up a reference library by importing literature from e.g. databases.
 From the library you can insert references into a text document like Word.
 EndNote and Zotero help you format citations and the bibliography.
 There are numerous tool like EndNote and Zotero that can be used.
 Some of them require a subscription fee and and others are free.
 As a student or employee at UiS, you will get access to EndNote.
 Zotero is free to download.

-The University Library offers introduction courses to both programs.
-We recommend to attend these if you want to get started using one of the programs.
-You can find information about the library courses here.
+The University Library offers introduction courses to Zotero.
+We recommend to attend a course if you want to get started using the program.

 We have also developed help pages in Canvas, to both EndNote and Zotero.